Synthetic Geology: Structural Geology Meets Deep Learning: Methods

-The parameter $\mu$ balances between data fit and fit to the prior model and is tuned typically by cross-validation.
-For a general application of conditional data to the generation process, we add an additional embedding of conditional data $\bfd$ to the machine learning model and a modification to the loss function using a method adapted from recent work by Ahamed and Haber \cite{ahamedhaber2024}.
-Ultimately, the goal is to learn to sample from the distribution $\pi_\bfm(\bfm|\bfd)$ to produce many different candidate geological models for a set of field data.
+For a general application of conditional data to the generation process, we add an additional embedding of conditional data $\bfd$ to the machine learning model and a modification to the loss function using a method adapted from recent work by \citeA{ahamedhaber2024}.
+This conditional flow matching (CFM) model \cite{lipman2023flow} learns the conditional velocity field $\hat \bfv(\bfm_t, \bfd, t; \bfxi)$ which represents the posterior distribution $\pi_{\bfm|\bfd}$.
+Conditioning enters through the embedded adjoint $\mathbf{A}^\top \mathbf{d}${embedding of the adjoint-data product $(\mathbf{A}^\top \mathbf{d})^{(e)}$}\RID{R2-C4-3}, permitting the flow field to adapt according to both the latent representation $\bfm_t$ and the observed data $\bfd$.
+From Equation \eqref{eq:flow} the predictor \begin{linenomath*}

+\end{linenomath*} provides a differentiable estimate of the observable response.
+Since this has high variance for $t \rightarrow 0$ but must match the data as $t \rightarrow 1$, we introduce a time-weighted conditional loss, \begin{linenomath*}

+\end{linenomath*} The multiplying factor of $t$ ensures that the data consistency is emphasized only near the end of the flow trajectory, preventing instabilities in training.
+This extends CFM to inverse problems by jointly learning both the conditional velocity field and the reconstruction implicit in $\hat \bfd$.

+Ultimately, the goal is to learn to sample from the posterior distribution $\pi_{\bfm|\bfd}$ to produce many different{multiple} candidate geological models consistent in{with} $\bfd$.